-One of the most important things that I like about Apple Watch is that you don't have to worry about backing it up or losing your precious data.
-Hence, whenever you wish to switch your loyalty to another iPhone, you don't have to go through a lengthy workaround.
-Case in point, you can quickly pair your Apple Watch with iPhone X and be able to restore your data from the backup.
+One of the things that I like about Apple Watch is that you don’t have to worry about backing it up or losing your precious data.
+Hence, whenever you wish to switch your loyalty to another iPhone, you don’t have to go through a lengthy workaround.
+Case in point, you can easily pair your Apple Watch with iPhone X, iPhone 8 or 8 Plus and be able to restore your data from the backup.

-Step #4.
-Next up, you have the option to set up your Watch as new or restore from a backup
+Step #3.
+Next up, you have the option to set up your Watch as new or restore from a backup.

 Now, create a passcode.
 On your iPhone, tap Create a Passcode or Add a Long Passcode, then enter your new code on the Watch.

 Make sure to keep your devices close together until the process is completed successfully.
 Once done, you will hear a chime and feel a gentle tap on your Apple Watch.
 Finally, press the Digital Crown.

 It’s time to take your device for a long spin and explore everything you want.
 And if you come across anything worth sharing, feel free to let us know that in the comments below.

 You might want to take a glance at these posts as well:

 - How to put Apple Watch into power reserve mode

 - How to sign into Apps with Face ID

 - How to set up Apple Pay Cash